-There was frequent illustration of this approach during meetings of the European-Atlantic Group in its heyday when high profile speakers addressed audiences of some 200 distinguished guests every month.
-The speakers invariably assumed they knew in advance the exact nature of the subject they were invited to address and were fully prepared.
-They were told however that it was not the thing at this group to 'lecture' but to address the specific point concerning what it was that had to be done, who would do it, and so forth.
+An illustration of this approach was in meetings of the European-Atlantic Group in its heyday when high profile speakers monthly addressed audiences of some 200 distinguished guests.
+Speakers invariably would suppose they knew in advance what would be the text on which they would speak, having honed their arguments.
+They however were told that it was not the thing at this group to 'lecture' but to address themselves to the specific point of what it was that had to be done, who would do it, and so forth.

-It would be helpful if people took on board the idea that there is a threshold inherent in systems of belief, and what holds good up to that point no longer holds good thereafter.
+It would be helpful if people take on board the idea that there is a threshold point in systems of belief, a point at which what holds good up to that point, no longer holds good thereafter.

-People can practise scrutinising their belief systems and normal ways of behaviour.
+People can practising scrutinising their belief systems and normal ways of behaviour.
 Their normal Pavlovian mode of automatically doing good if they are Christians or turning a blind eye to doing harm if running in the rat race may not answer all the requirements of specific questions.
 In business, 'every deal is a drama.'
-Are the tenets of religion fit for all contexts outside the church?
-Imagine a boss who did not want anyone to be upset.
+Are the tenets of religion fit for all contexts outside a church?
+Imagine a boss who did not want anyone upset.
 How often we hear about the three wise monkeys, who are said to 'see, hear and speak no evil'.
 Is it true that a wise person sees no evil?
-The idea that this is a charter for naivety is not widespread
+The idea is not abroad that this is a charter for a naïvety.